mortgage

 How to get pre-approved for a home loan?

-At the end of the day, pre-approval depends on your bank’s criteria, but as an applicant, there are a few things you can do to boost your reputation as a prospective borrower.
-When reviewing your application, your bank must review your finances and decide whether you’re a low-risk borrower.
+Pre-approval depends on your bank’s criteria, but as an applicant, you can boost your reputation as a prospective borrower.
+When reviewing your application, your bank must review your finances and decide if you’re a low-risk borrower.

 To boost your borrowing power during pre-approval, it’s essential you can show a responsible financial history.
 Before applying, check in on your financial situation and ensure it communicates to your bank that you’re a safe candidate to lend to.
 Some main factors to consider include the following: